shangzhenyang/cordova-plugin-android-mediastore/README.md

 # cordova-plugin-android-mediastore
-This simple Cordova plugin converts a base64 `image/png` bytestring to an image file and adds it to the gallery.
+This simple Cordova plugin converts a base64 bytestring to an image file and adds it to the gallery.
+It supports `image/png`, `image/jpeg`, and `image/webp`.

+This fork adds the support for `image/jpeg` and `image/webp`.
+It will infer the MIME type based on the file extension.

-Tested on Android APIs 22(5.1 Lollipop), 29(10 Q) and 30(11 R).
+Tested on Android APIs 22 (5.1 Lollipop), 29 (10 Q) and 30 (11 R).

 Useful when capturing an HTML canvas.